Less Shame & More Research: Changing the Conversation on Women's Health

 So wait, women are the medical world’s bread and butter?
 Not only do we use their services more often but all this time we could have helped the general population live longer?!?
 It is like they don’t even know…but maybe it is worse than that, maybe it is that those in power making decisions don’t really care.

-That is why I am diving in to this series on the blog, over this next month, year, and really the existence of Women Do, because I want to help women know what research is out there.
+That is why I am going to dive more in to Women's Health this year, and really the existence of Women Do, because I want to help women know what research is out there.
 To help them better understand their bodies and then be able to share that information.
 To find good medical providers who take their health seriously and have done the research.
 To stop allowing perfectly normal things, like our period, be treated as taboo and start openly talking about them.
 To start answering the questions so many of us have.
 To start learning things we didn’t even know we needed to be aware of.
 To get to the experts and figure out how we can live our healthiest life, not based on research done on men, but research done on women.
 And to make us in to not only our own best advocate but also an advocate for all the women around us.
+My career has been in sports medicine and I have seen first hand how the lack of research on the female athlete has affected them, there are changes being made mostly thanks to power houses like the US Women's Soccer Team, but we need more NOW, on all ages.

 Wouldn’t it be phenomenal if when we visited our healthcare providers they knew more about us?
 Wouldn’t it be amazing to know that if women are going to make up a large percentage of the day to day population that is coming in to their office that they are knowledgeable about what affects us and how it affects us?
 Wouldn’t it make sense that if women are going to come in to offices more often that research about how medications and treatments affect their bodies would be equally funded and important?
 And that they take our concerns seriously?
 The answer to all of these is yes, but the truth is we aren’t there yet.